Fluid Creativity through Expressive Painting & Butoh

 Getting to Aegina is super easy!

 Ferries run daily, all day long from Piraeus to Aegina port and back.
+You can find out more here.

 Where is the studio?